Sylvia Roberts: Founding of NOW LDEF

 After their success with the Weeks case, Roberts and Rawait decided to formalize the NOW Legal Committee by creating the NOW Legal Defense and Education Fund which would, theoretically, provide funding for their litigation efforts.
 Unfortunately, funding for the LDEF, whose purpose was to combat sexist policies and discrimination, was harder to come by than anticipated.

-Sylvia Roberts became the first President of the NOW LDEF in 1972, a role she held for 2 years.
+Roberts became the first President of the NOW LDEF in 1972, a role she held for 2 years.
 Under her leadership, NOW LDEF would educate women about sex discrimination and evaluate potential cases brought forth by local and regional NOW chapters to choose which had the greatest potential for success.
 While President, Roberts also served as general counsel of the LDEF, representing women in employment discrimination cases, and as an educator.
-Sylvia Roberts stated in an interview:Education and litigation were used to balance each other..We were in a position of having to tell the American people that discrimination is unfair, it's not the American way.
+Roberts stated in an interview:Education and litigation were used to balance each other..We were in a position of having to tell the American people that discrimination is unfair, it's not the American way.
 We felt it necessary to develop projects on education."In 1974, Mary Jean Tully became the new President of the NOW LDEF, and Roberts was free to focus more intently on her role as an LDEF lawyer.

 Work for NOW LDEF 1960s-1970s

 From the mid-1960s through the 1970s, Roberts represented many women in sexual discrimination cases on behalf of LDEF often citing Title VII of the Civil Rights Act of 1964.
 These cases spanned a range of employment fields from academia, to industrial manufacturing, to healthcare.
 Some of these cases include Johnson v.
 University of Pittsburgh, Cussler v.
 University of Maryland, Braden v.
 University of Pittsburgh.

 When not preparing and arguing cases on behalf of LDEF, Roberts focused on the legal rights and status of women in Louisiana.
 She served as Secretary to the Louisiana Commission on the Status of Women (1970-1973), was a member of the National News Council, and chair of the committee on the Rights of Women of the American Bar Association.
 During this time, Roberts also collaborated with fellow members of the Association for Women Attorneys on Corpus Christi Parish Credit Union v.
-Selina K. Martin, a 1978 case which led to the end Louisiana’s Head and Master laws.
+Selina K. Martin, a 1978 case which led to the end Louisiana's Head and Master laws.

 Founding of Baton Rouge NOW

-Sylvia Roberts and Roberta Madden teamed up to found a Baton Rouge chapter of the National Organization for Women.
+Roberts and Roberta Madden teamed up to found a Baton Rouge chapter of the National Organization for Women.
 Roberts served as NOW's first southern regional director.
-A the southern regional director, Roberts traveled around the southern United States spreading information about women's issues and helping women organize chapters of NOW.
+A the southern regional director, Roberts travelled around the southern United States spreading information about women's issues and helping women organize chapters of NOW.
 Roberts said, "I didn't want people to think of the movement as something out of New York, as just about abortion rights and ERA.
 I wanted it to be meaningful to them, wanted them to use NOW to make real progress for women."